rgammans/riscos_testpatterns/README.md

 some Custom VIDC and VIDC2 modes on a umber of machines Notably the A3020 .

+I've opted to distribute the Included files under the MIT license.

 ## Status
 I revived this project trun on Risc s for the Raspberry-Pi as that is a conviently small platform.
 The original aim for this